 What is a hiring process?

-The hiring process is a structured sequence of steps that starts with recognizing a personnel need and ends with onboarding a new employee.
+A hiring process is a structured sequence of steps that takes companies from identifying a personnel need to successfully onboarding a new employee.
+This typically involves planning (needs assessment, job descriptions), recruitment (advertising, screening, interviewing), and selection (decision-making, offers, onboarding).

 Everything in between—searching for the right candidate, conducting interviews, extending a job offer—should be as quick and efficient as possible.
 Many organizations conduct the hiring process independently and benefit from clearly designed processes.